edpuzino/DDx/QUESTIONS.md

 7. A positive Lachman's test has a fairly high indication of an ACL tear.
 As our MOI was a plant and twist injury, the patient is unable to walk unassisted, knee flexion is less than normal, a sound was heard (though inconclusive), and we got a positive Lachman's test, most signs point to an ACL tear.

 Final confirmation should be done via imaging.
-Please send the patient to get this done asap.
+Please send the patient to get this done asap, as an ACL tear typically requires surgical intervention.
 Make sure the patient knows to schedule a follow up with you in about a week to go over their imaging results.
 Until that time, have them follow RICE procedures (Rest Ice Compression Elevation)

 *The keyword for for google maps is "medical imaging"